JNRowe/vim-configs/autoload/misc.rst

 .. function:: version() -> str

-    Find :command:`vim`’s base version.
+    Find |vim|’s base version.

-    Many distributions package :command:`vim` with cherry picked patches, and sometimes it is nice to know the current base version.
+    Many distributions package |vim| with cherry picked patches, and sometimes it is nice to know the current base version.

-    :returns: :command:`vim` version including the maximum consecutive patch
+    :returns: |vim| version including the maximum consecutive patch

 ::